CiscoCloud/vaquero-docs/docs/current/README.md

 ```
 ************************************************************
 ### Configuration Fields Overview
 - `ServerApi`: The user api for the server.
-Currently not implemented.
+Currently in progress.
 - `AgentApi`: The vaquero-agent http server used to listen for Vaquero server commands.
 - `AssetServer`: The asset server for Vaquero agent used by each booting machine to get unattended scripts and kernels.
 - `SavePath`: The Vaquero server location to save local configurations on disk.